toptensoftware/codeonly/readme.md

 no wrapper or proxy classes around your objects and everything is kept as close to pure JavaScript as possible.

-Also, because there's no transpiling you can debug your code in the browser exactly as you wrote it. (but you can still of course package it for distribution).
+Also, since there's no transpiling you can debug your code in the browser exactly as you wrote it. (but you can still of course package it for distribution).

 ## Creating a Component

-A component is the main way you work with CodeOnly.
-A component includes a DOM template, logic code and an optional set of CSS style declarations.
+A component is the core concept in CodeOnly and defines DOM (HTML) template, logic code and an optional set of CSS style declarations.

 By declaring code, template and styles in Javascript the entire definition of a component can be collected into a single `.js` file.

-Most components will conform to following basic structure.
+Most components will conform to the following basic structure.

 ```js
 import { Component, Style } from "codeonly.js";